If you’re not using Google Flights to track and find cheap airfare, you’re missing an enormous opportunity to save

 The site now has some of the best online travel tools for fliers looking to book a getaway.
 Here are some of the new features on Google Flights:

 - Nearby airports and change dates pop-up: Google will now show you a pop-up of a nearby airport if it’s cheaper.
-They’ll also alert you when you should change dates for a cheaper airfare.
+They’ll also alert you when you should change dates for cheaper airfare.
 Google Flight users have had the functionality to change flights and nearby airports for a while now, but the pop-ups are new.
 Here’s what those look like:

 - Destinations: Google Travel combines your flight information with destination information and suggested things to do and where to eat.

 - Price insights on most trips: Once you choose a trip, Google Flights will show if what you’re paying for airfare is high, low or typical.

 - Added map functionality: You can also access your flight and hotel reservations via Google Maps, so it’s all in one place when you arrive at your destination.

 There are more features to know, and we will highlight them as we get deeper into Google Flights.
 Now let’s talk about how the site can save you money on airfare.